vboussange/PhDthesis/draft/intro.md

 - on the importance of space \cite{Bascompte1995}:
   - stabilizing (cf gravel2016)
 ## Machine learning and data
+- collection of data in economics
+- collection of data in biology
-- LeCun: advances in artificial intelligence
+- LeCun: advances in artificial intelligence \cite{LeCun2015}
   - computers can learn to predcit the future using vast datasets, too large for humans to grasp \cite{Brummitt2020}
+  - image recognition, and natural language processing.
+  - natural language processing
 - Philosophy: learn the underlying structure from the data
 - Problem: the structure learnt is inscrutable for humans, and accuracy, not insight, is often the goal.
 -